kevinstl-org/apiease-docs/docs/docs/requests/storefront-trigger.md

 ---
-title: Storefront trigger
+title: Storefont calls
-description: Trigger APIEase requests from your Shopify storefront through Shopify's app proxy while keeping credentials secure.
+description: Call APIEase requests from your Shopify storefront through Shopify's app proxy while keeping credentials secure.
 ---
-# Storefront trigger
+# Storefont calls

 Run any APIEase request directly from your Shopify storefront using Shopify's app proxy.
 This lets you start workflows from theme code without exposing credentials or private logic in the browser.